 Germplasm screening will be a major activity of the proposed project.
 Participants will screen crops for nematode resistance including examining: warm-season turfgrass germplasm for resistance and tolerance to sting, root-knot and lance nematodes (FL), evaluation of hemp varieties for resistance to M. hapla, M. incognita, Pratylenchus spp., and Rotylenchulus reniformis (OH, TN, WV), and the evaluation of Boxwood cultivars (Buxus spp.) for susceptibility to M. incognita, a growing problem in commercial boxwood operations (OH, TN).

 Of all the commodities project participants will investigate, soybeans are clearly the most economically important and widely planted, suffering significant losses to soybean cyst nematodes (SCN).
 Researchers from MI and IL will develop and evaluate a new cover crop system for management of SCN based on soybean lines derived from PI-437654.
-This source of resistance has not been widely used in commercial production cultivars yet.
-Cultural practices are being evaluated, along with selection and development of SCN-resistant soybean cultivars using sources of resistance other than PI 88788 (MI, MS, IL, RI).
+This source of resistance has not been widely used in commercial production cultivars yet, and it is not commercially available therefore resistance should not be a problem in the short term.
+This would be used as a cover crop to reduce SCN numbers in the field.
+In current trials, this trap crop soybean is planted in mid summer after wheat harvest and we are evaluating the effect on this on SCN hatch and population reduction Cultural practices are being evaluated, along with selection and development of SCN-resistant soybean cultivars using sources of resistance other than PI 88788 (MI, MS, IL, RI) in addition to evualating the effect of rotating with different sources of resistance.
 Goals are to integrate SCN resistance with hardiness traits and acceptable yield.

 Objective 2: Determine the ecological interactions between nematode populations, nematode communities, ecosystems and soil health.